 Timing of Filing

-You must file an updated W-4 whenever your life circumstances change and you need to change your withholding.
-For example, if you have a child and therefore can claim an extra dependent, you can file a new W-4 to reduce your withholding.
+You must file an updated W4 form whenever your life circumstances change and you need to change your withholding.
+For example, if you have a child and therefore can claim an extra dependent, you can file a new form to reflect your additional W4 allowances to reduce your withholding.
 Similarly, if you divorce and need to change your filing status from married to single, you must file a new W-4 to ensure correct withholding.

 Usually, a W-2 is issued only once per year.
 However, if you notice that your W-2 has errors as to how much you earned, you can request that your employer issue a corrected version.